Khojasteh-hb/SRX-DTI/README.md

 ## SRX-DTI

 Predicting drug-target interactions based on fusing multiple features with data balancing and feature selection techniques Predicting drug-target interaction (DTI) is an important research area in the field of drug discovery.
 This framework proposes a novel drug–target interaction prediction method called SRX-DTI.
 First, we extract various descriptors from the protein sequences; and the drug is encoded as an FP2 molecular fingerprint.
-For handling the class imbalance problem, we propose the One-SVM-US technique to deal with imbalanced data.
+Besides, we present the One-SVM-US technique to deal with imbalanced data.
 We also develop the FFS-RF algorithm removes the irrelevant features to obtain the best optimal features.
 Finally, the balanced dataset with optimal features is given to the XGBoost classifier to identify DTIs.

 ![image](https://user-images.githubusercontent.com/72028345/204578716-30f41a3e-0f22-4881-82dc-f0af97e1eb52.png)